sciffany/sciffany.github.io/index.md

 <a href="graphics">
 <b>graphics</b>
 </a>
 I design.
-I have worked on many projects and several clients clients such as volunteer welfare organisations.
+I have worked on many projects and several clients including volunteer welfare organisations.

 <br/>